Taku1991/ZE-FusionBot/README.md

 ## 🚀 Introduction

-`ZE FusionBot` is a powerful and open-source SysBot.NET fork, initially tailored for the Discord server [Zeraora's Emporium](https://FreeMons.Org).
-While originally built for internal server use, it has transformed into a beautiful, community-powered GUI with dozens of integrated forks and unique enhancements, catering to every Nintendo Switch Pokémon game.
+`ZE FusionBot` is a powerful and open-source SysBot.NET fork, forked from [Secludedly's ZE FusionBot](https://github.com/Secludedly/ZE-FusionBot) and customized for the [Pokemon Hideout](https://discord.gg/pokemonhideout) community.
+It features a beautiful, community-powered GUI with dozens of integrated forks and unique enhancements, catering to every Nintendo Switch Pokémon game.

 ---